Eric Kurlander

 Biography

 Eric Kurlander, PhD, is the William R. Kenan Jr. Professor of Modern European History at Stetson University.
 Kurlander earned his BA at Bowdoin College and his MA and PhD at Harvard University, teaching three years at Harvard before coming to Stetson in 2001.
-He offers courses on Modern German, European, and World History.
-His recent monograph, Hitler's Monsters: A Supernatural History of the Third Reich (Yale, 2017), offers the first comprehensive study of the supernatural in Nazi Germany, illustrating how the Third Reich drew upon a wide variety of occult practices, esoteric sciences and pagan religious ideas to gain power, shape propaganda and policy, and pursue their dreams of racial utopia and empire.
-The book has been reviewed positively in the Washington Post, Times of London, Der Spiegel, and the National Review, as well as other prominent periodicals in the United States, Canada, Great Britain, Germany, France, and Italy.
-The book has recently appeared in paperback and been translated into Italian, Polish, Czech, Croatian, and Estonian (with Chinese and Russian editions appearing next year).
+He offers courses on Modern German, European and World History.
+His most recent book, Modern Germany: A Global History (Oxford University Press, 2023), co-written with Bernd Grewe and Douglas McGetchin, presents the “German-speaking lands in relation to the rest of the world,” giving “space to marginalized people and groups normally ignored in traditional narratives, problematic and thematic German identity and its transformation over time.”
+His last monograph, Hitler's Monsters: A Supernatural History of the Third Reich (Yale University Press, 2017; paperback 2018), offers the first comprehensive study of the supernatural in Nazi Germany, illustrating how the Third Reich drew upon a wide variety of occult practices, esoteric sciences and pagan religious ideas to gain power, shape propaganda and policy and pursue their dreams of racial utopia and empire.
+The book has been reviewed positively in the Washington Post, Times of London, Der Spiegel and the National Review, as well as other prominent periodicals in the United States, Canada, Great Britain, Germany, France and Italy.
+The book has also been translated into Chinese, Russian, Italian, Polish, Czech, Croatian and Estonian (with Portuguese and Japanese editions appearing next year).

 More About Eric Kurlander